 So at this point they all know that Jesus has risen from the dead.
-And yet we're told that they were behind locked doors for fear of the Jews.
+Yet we're told that they were behind locked doors for fear of the Jews.
 That is to say, they knew that Jesus had risen; but they didn't yet know what it meant.
-Well, that's not exactly true: the two Emmaus disciples knew.
-Jesus had spent the afternoon explaining it all to them.
-We're told that as he spoke to them he opened their minds to understand the Scriptures.
-He showed them how the whole Bible was about himself; and how it was all about God becoming a man, the Christ, who would then give himself as the sacrifice of atonement to pay the penalty of the sin of the world.
-He showed them from the Scriptures that they previously did not and could not understand how it was necessary for the Christ to suffer, to die, and to rise again on the third day, and then enter into his glory - and how this message of forgiveness, life, and salvation through faith in him, the Savior, was to be proclaimed in all the world.
+Well, the two Emmaus disciples knew.
+Jesus spent the afternoon explaining it all to them.
+As he spoke to them he opened their minds to understand the Scriptures.
+He showed them how the whole Bible was about himself; how it was all about God becoming a man, the Christ, who would give himself as the sacrifice of atonement to pay the penalty of the sin of the world.
+He showed them from the Scriptures that they previously did not and could not understand that it was necessary for the Christ to suffer, to die, and to rise again on the third day, and then enter into his glory - and how this message of forgiveness, life, and salvation through faith in him was to be proclaimed in all the world.
 In other words, he gave them the key to Bible's cipher.
-And the two Emmaus disciples were about to explain all this to the rest of the disciples; but the moment they told about how Jesus revealed himself to them at supper in the breaking of the bread - that's when Jesus appeared in the locked room standing in the midst of them.
+The two Emmaus disciples were about to explain all this to the others; but the moment they told about how Jesus revealed himself to them at supper in the breaking of the bread - that's when Jesus appears in the locked room standing in the midst of them.

-Naturally they were startled.
-Luke records that some of them thought they were seeing a spirit.
-So if they were already afraid on account of their enemies, now they were even more so.
+At first they were terrified.
+Luke records that some of them thought he was a ghost.
+So if they were already afraid on account of their enemies, now they are even more so.
 But to their troubled hearts Jesus immediately speaks peace.
-And then he shows them the wounds in his hands and side to demonstrate that yes, it's me, in the body that was crucified and is now raised from the dead.
+He shows them the wounds in his hands and side to demonstrate that yes, it's me, in the same body that was crucified and is now raised from the dead.
 And as they're just beginning to come to grips with whom and what they're seeing and hearing, again Jesus speaks his word of peace to them.
-And we need to understand that this is so much more than Jesus wishing them well.
+We need to understand that this is so much more than Jesus wishing them well.
 His word of peace actually creates in them the peace he's talking about.
-In particular, his word of peace spoken from his crucified and risen body is what creates peace for them because it's in his body that the peace of God for sinful humans was achieved.
-All that God held against us, whatever sins and acts of rebellion we committed that offended him - all of that was laid upon the Lord Jesus.
+His word of peace spoken from his crucified and risen body is what creates peace for them because it's in his body that the peace of God for sinful humans was achieved.
+All that God held against us, whatever sins and acts of rebellion we committed that offend him - all of that was laid upon Jesus.
 On the cross he bore the punishment for us all.
-He did this precisely so that we would enjoy the peace of God that comes through faith in him.
+He did this precisely so that we could enjoy the peace of God that comes through faith in him.
 And the disciples did.
 We're told that they were filled with joy upon seeing Jesus and receiving his declaration of peace.

 But that's not the end of the story.
-Indeed, for the disciples it was only the beginning; because as I alluded to earlier with the illustration of a shopkeeper, now Jesus hands over the keys to them.
+Indeed, for the disciples it was only the beginning; because as I alluded to earlier with the illustration of a shopkeeper, Jesus now hands over the keys to them.
 There are actually two keys.
 The first is the Holy Spirit, and with him the ability to understand the Holy Scriptures.
-That's what Jesus had been doing with the Emmaus disciples all afternoon.
+That's what Jesus was doing with the Emmaus disciples all afternoon.
 He wasn't just explaining things to them.
 Through his words he was also delivering to them the Holy Spirit who always accompanies the words of Jesus.
 It's by the Spirit that Jesus opened their minds to understand and believe in him.